mrcnski/signor.dev/_posts/2024-12-31-overview-of-polkadot.md

 ## Coretime

 I also worked on a new technology called Coretime.
 The idea behind this is to treat Polkadot's validators as a computational resource, similar to CPU cores.
-Dedicated parachains could, after winning an auction for it, lease a core for a set period of time.
+Dedicated parachains could buy exclusive access to a core for a set period of time.
 Alternatively, chains that don't need to continuously produce blocks can request cores on-demand, paying the current core price determined by supply and demand.
 In this way, Polkadot is able to provide both stability as well as flexibility, depending on the needs of a given chain.
 Cores are an abstraction, and the safe number of cores is determined by measuring how much work Polkadot is able to do in parallel.

 ## Conclusion